hugbunadarfjelagid/helloworld/README.md

 ### Selenium tests

-This repo currently has two separate Selenium test classes;

-1. ChromeTestTitleIT - that sets up and runs using Google Chrome (via [chromedriver](http://code.google.com/p/selenium/wiki/ChromeDriver))
-2. FirefoxTestTitleIT - that runs a Selenium native WebDriver that controls Firefox
+1. FirefoxTestTitleIT - that runs a Selenium native WebDriver that controls Firefox
+2. ~~ChromeTestTitleIT - that sets up and runs using Google Chrome (via [chromedriver](http://code.google.com/p/selenium/wiki/ChromeDriver))~~

 #### Run the tests on the Greenqloud server